knowm/XChange/README.md

 XChange
 =======

 XChange is a library providing a simple and consistent API for interacting with a diverse set of financial security exchanges, including support for Bitcoin.
-A complete list of implemented exchanges, data prodiders and brokers can be found on our [Exchange Support](https://github.com/timmolter/XChange/wiki/Milestones) page.
+A complete list of implemented exchanges, data providers and brokers can be found on our [Exchange Support](https://github.com/timmolter/XChange/wiki/Exchange-Support) page.
 If you'd like to submit a new implementation for another exchange, please take a look at [New Implementation Best Practices](https://github.com/timmolter/XChange/wiki/New-Implementation-Best-Practices) first, as there are lots of time-saving tips!
 For more information such as a contributor list and a list of known projects depending on XChange, visit the [Main Project Wiki](https://github.com/timmolter/XChange/wiki).
 Additional information can be found by browsing through the Wiki pages.

 More Info
 =========